-Add your business name and logo.
+- Please insert your company’s name and logo.

 7. Optimize Your Site

-- Title tags: The title tag is the text that appears on the search engine results pages (SERPs).
-Your title tag must be descriptive and relevant to your product or service.
+- Tags for titles: the title tag is the text that appears in SERPs (SERPs).
+The title tag you use needs to be informative and pertinent to your offering.

 8. Tell the World

-Use press releases (if you have highly unique or groundbreaking products).
+- Disseminate information via press releases (if you have highly unique or groundbreaking products).

-- Try word of mouth marketing.
+- Try to promote your product through word of mouth.